 The ultra-compact SleepTunerTM is like a sleep lab that fits in your pocket.
 SleepTuner is the smallest wearable that can reveal how your breathing and position impact your sleep quality.Learn More

 There are many parallel symptoms that sleep apnea and insomnia share, like frequent awakenings, impaired cognitive functioning during the day, and feeling tired all the time.
 Some research points to strong links between sleep apnea and insomnia, and the two are sometimes treated concurrently.

 Some people choose to treat their acute insomnia with over-the-counter sleeping pills that contain diphenhydramine, like Tylenol PM, Benadryl, Advil PM, ZzzQuil, or allergy treatments that contain sleep aids.
 However, the use of these medicines, which are marketed as helping people to fall asleep and stay asleep, can have adverse effects on those suffering from even mild sleep apnea.
 Why?
 It all comes down to relaxation.

 Sleeping pills quiet the mind and relax the body to allow sleep to set in.
 It’s natural for the body and throat structures to relax to some degree during sleep.
-But when an already partially collapsed airway is aided even more by a muscle relaxant, sleep apnea has the potential to increase.
+But when an already partially collapsed airway is aided even more by a muscle relaxant or antihistamine like diphenhydramine, sleep apnea has the potential to increase.